sswahn/tilted_towers/README.md

 __Step 1:__ Create a branch off of master with your name in it. `npm install` and start building.
 You can find an example API call in `/src/scout.js`.

+__Extra Credit:__ Use React Router to lookup other players.
+For example: `localhost:3000/Not%20Tfue`

 ## Available Scripts

 In the project directory, you can run: